microsoft/PR-Metrics/README.md

 nature of Git history.

-To avoid this, it is recommended to only use commit types that squash the Git history by using a setting such as
+To avoid this, it is recommended to only use commit types that squash the Git history such as "squash merge" or "rebase and fast-forward".
-["require linear history"][github-linear-history].

 ## Troubleshooting